Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 The Variable Antepione Moth (Antepione thisoaria) is a type of moth found in North Carolina.

-This species is part of the Geometridae family of moths, which are generally small and often brightly colored.
+This species is part of the Geometridae family of moths, generally small and often brightly colored.

-The Variable Antepione Moth is no exception; it has light tan or yellowish wings intricately patterned with dark brown, white, and gray.
+The Variable Antepione Moth is no exception; its light tan or yellowish wings are intricately patterned with dark brown, white, and gray.

 This species can also be identified by its distinctively shaped abdomen, which is wide at the base and narrows towards the end.